-Emergency Employee - An employee who is appointed for no more than 45 aggregate work days in any 12 month period for any single Appointing Authority.

-Employer - Minnesota Management & Budget, which is considered the Employer of all Executive Branch State employees.
+Emergency Employee - An employee who is appointed for no more than forty-five (45) aggregate work days in any twelve (12) month period for any single Appointing Authority.
+Employer - Minnesota Management and Budget, which is considered the Employer of all Executive Branch State employees.

-Employment Condition - Any limitation on continuous employment caused by the number of hours of work assigned to an employee and his/her appointment status.
+Employment Condition - Any limitation on continuous employment caused by the number of hours of work assigned to an employee and their appointment status.
 Hours of work may be full-time, part-time or intermittent; appointment status may be unlimited, temporary, emergency or seasonal.